Gloria Jeans

 Gloria Jeans is a Soviet and Russian company, established in 1988 by Vladimir Melnikov.
-It manufactures and sells clothing, shoes and accessories for the whole family under the brands Gloria Jeans and Gee Jay.
+It manufactures and sells clothing, shoes, and accessories for the whole family under the brands Gloria Jeans and Gee Jay.

 History

 In 1988, Vladimir Melnikov founded the Gloria cooperative in Rostov-on-Don, which became the country's first official jeans manufacturer.

 In 1995, the company was transformed into Gloria Jeans.
-In 1997, Melnikov founded Gloria Jeans Corporation JSC, specializing in retail trade.
+In 1997, Melnikov founded Gloria Jeans Corporation JSC, a retail trade company.

 Gloria Jeans is engaged in the retail and sale of clothing for all categories of people under the Gloria Jeans and Gee Jay brands.

-In 2009, according to the research company TNS Russia, Gloria Jeans was recognized as the second most purchased Russian brand.
+In 2009, according to the research company TNS Russia, Gloria Jeans was ranked second among the most purchased Russian brands.

 In 2012, Gloria Jeans had 48 factories in Russia and Ukraine, and 550 stores in the Russian Federation.

-In 2015, the company had nine regional offices and merchandising and design centers in Sao Paulo (Brazil), Istanbul (Turkey), Chicago (USA), Japan, Vietnam and Shanghai.
+In 2015, the company had nine regional offices and merchandising and design centers in Sao Paulo (Brazil), Istanbul (Turkey), Chicago (USA), Japan, Vietnam, and Shanghai.

-The central office of the company was located in Rostov-on-Don until 2016.
+The company's central office was located in Rostov-on-Don until 2016.
 In 2016, Melnikov moved his office to Moscow.